yixinliu233/yixinliu233.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
-I am Yixin Liu, a Lecturer (Assistant Professor equivalent in the US system) and ARC DECRA Fellow at the School of Information and Communication Technology (ICT), Griffith University, Australia.
+I am Yixin Liu, an ARC DECRA Fellow and Lecturer (Assistant Professor equivalent in the US system) at the School of Information and Communication Technology (ICT), Griffith University, Australia.
 Before taking up this role, I worked as a Research Fellow (Postdoc) at Griffith University starting from 2024.
 I received my Ph.D. from the Faculty of Information Technology, Monash University, in 2024, and obtained my B.S. and M.E. degrees from Beihang University, China, in 2017 and 2020, respectively.
 My research interests lie in graph neural networks, large language models, agentic AI, and anomaly detection.

 News
 ------